wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.21.0 =
+* Fixed issue with front-end pagination calculating pages incorrectly.
+* Resolved bug that prevents premium features from being enabled when they were manually disabled, and then upgraded.
+* Added "sort_by_text" and "sorter_type" arguments to the [property_overview] shortcode.
+* Fixed issue with Fancybox not working with older versions of property-overview.php
+* Added ability to use the old dropdown sorter in property_overview by passing sorter_type=dropdown into the [property_overview] shortcode.
+* Fixed issue with currency ranges not being properly formatted.
+* Updated WPP_F::get_properties() function to return only published properties when a status is not specified, fixing issue with Supermap showing trashed properties.
+* Fixed issue with agents overview page not displaying pagination.
+(Agents Feature)
+* Improved XML Export feed generation function, which now allows a limit argument to be passed via URL, and returns additional information such as number of properties in feed, and load time.
+* Added hook for 'wpp_custom_sorter' for developers to use their custom front-end sorting mechanism.

 = 1.20.1 =
 * Release fixes issue with search dropdown values being incorrect when a search widget queries multiple property types.